btclaw/btclaw-miner/README.md

 A mint is valid if and only if **all 6 conditions** are met:

 1. Witness inscription contains `"nexus"` protocol identifier and valid JSON
-2. OP\_RETURN starts with `"NXS"` magic bytes with correct binary format
+2. OP\_RETURN starts with `"NXS"` magic bytes with correct binary format (68 bytes)
 3. Dual-layer interlock hashes match (cross-verified)
-4. Full node proof passes two-round verification
+4. Full node proof passes two-round verification (replay protection via used-proof table)
 5. Exactly 5,000 sats sent to the protocol fee address
-6. Total mints ≤ 42,000 (supply cap not exceeded, tracked by Indexer)
+6. Total mints ≤ 42,000 (supply cap not exceeded)

-Sequence numbers assigned by block confirmation order.
-First confirmed, first served.
+Sequence numbers are **assigned by the Indexer** based on transaction position within each block.
+Users do not choose their own sequence — first confirmed, first served.

 ---